How To Reduce Your Business Expenses

 Services that you use for your business are always a source of cost-cutting.
 You don’t have to eliminate the service, but you can downgrade the service or switch providers.

 Sometimes you have a service that costs you more money but doesn’t deliver the value.
 For example, I had a dedicated web server for this site.
 It was costing me around $250 per month.
-Although it was the best service I could find, it was overkill for what I needed at the time.
+Although it was the best service I could find, it was overkill for what I needed.

-I looked for a different service that met my needs and it was $49 per month.
-That’s $201 in savings by getting rid of something I didn’t need.
+I looked for a different service that met my needs, and it was $49 per month.
+That’s $201 in savings every month, by downgrading one service.

 2. Eliminate Unused Memberships